asenath247/INTERACTION-DESIGN/README.md

 In my case, I have included the use of animation through a GIF format.
 This was chosen to occupy the user with a sense of progress and transition.

 ## Planning & design prototyping
 In development, several screens were duplicated to capture the action of this GIF.
 All screens were exported and performed by TinyImage compress, in order to depict the movement and positioning of elements with the frames.
 My animation comprises of a simple wave, rising to certain points and then finally to the very top when the loading is finalized.
 This illustration was supported by the SVG plugin named – Get Waves.
-This is very useful as it can adjust and style the complexity of waves or curves in personalisation or completely randomize to liking.
+This is very useful, as it can adjust and style the complexity of waves or curves in personalisation or completely randomize to liking.
 The animation of this component is at a speed of 150ms, which is approvable of the waiting time for the user.
-The final phase of this concept is to showcase in a iPhone 8 Plus frame.
+The final phase of this concept is to showcase in an iPhone 8 Plus frame.
 ![loader screen palette](./src/Images/paletteLoaderScreen.png)
 ![loader screen wireframe](./src/Images/loaderScreenWireframe.png)

 ## Coding
 ![loader screen coding](./src/Images/loaderScreenCoding.png)